-Visiting hours for William E. Segelken Jr., who died at home in East Hampton on Friday, will be held this evening from 6:30 to 8:30 at the Yardley and Pino Funeral Home in East Hampton.
+Visiting hours for Alicia Nicole Engstrom will be held on Friday from 10 a.m. to noon at Yardley and Pino Funeral Home in East Hampton.

 Norton William Daniels Jr. of Bridgehampton, who served for many years as an East Hampton Town assessor and helped start the movement to preserve open space and farmland after being elected to the Suffolk County Legislature in the mid-1970s, died on July 19 at his son’s house in Sag Harbor.
 He was 98.

 Mary Jane Anderson, who was active in East Hampton Town politics and headed its Women’s Republican Club, died on Saturday at the Kanas Center for Hospice Care in Quiogue.
 She had just turned 87 and had a short illness following hospitalization.

 Surrounded by her family, Anna Luise Waleko died on Saturday at her son Ray and daughter-in-law Patricia’s house in Wainscott, where she had lived for two and a half years, following a long illness.
 Called Nana by all who knew her, she was 80 years old.

 Bette Jean Jacobs Gifford of East Hampton, a fashion designer, master gardener, and dedicated volunteer for organizations that helped those in need, including the local Meals on Wheels, died of a stroke on March 25 at Stony Brook Southampton Hospital.
 She was 89.

 Rian J. White of Springs died of cancer on July 25 at Stony Brook Southampton Hospital.
 He was 62 and had been ill for two years.